THE POWER OF BELIEF

 When my dad was told he would only have a few years to live, my mother and I had to look elsewhere for hope.
 That’s when we started collaborating with experts outside of traditional medicine and delved into the world of alternative medicine.
 The approach helped my father enjoy more quality years of life and with dignity which was very important to our family.
 This was my greatest motivation for studying integrative medicine and I was inspired to expand my medical knowledge.

 I traveled to Washington, DC and completed a 4 year doctorate program at the revolutionary Capital University of Integrative Medicine.
 From 1996 to 2006, Capital University of Integrative Medicine was the only resident institution of higher education in the United States with a curriculum of widely diverse integrative health therapies.
-There, I studied under the tutelage of many renowned professors such as biological dentist Dr. Mark McClure; Dr. James Gordon, a Harvard educated psychiatrist and world-renowned expert in using mind-body medicine to heal depression, anxiety, and psychological trauma; Dr. Doris Rapp, a pioneer in environmental health; Dr. Robert Adkins, known for the famous Adkins diet; Dr. Dietrich Klinghardt, leader on Neural therapy, Autonomic response testing and mental field therapy & natural treatments for Lyme’s disease; Dr. Robert Bardford, specialist in Dark Field Microscope and founder of American Biologics; and many more!
+There, I studied with renowned alternative medicine experts like biological dentist Dr. Mark McClure; Dr. James Gordon, a Harvard educated psychiatrist and world-renowned expert in using mind-body medicine to heal depression, anxiety, and psychological trauma; Dr. Doris Rapp, a pioneer in environmental health; Dr. Robert Adkins, known for the famous Adkins diet; Dr. Dietrich Klinghardt, leader on Neural therapy, Autonomic response testing and mental field therapy & natural treatments for Lyme’s disease; Dr. Robert Bardford, specialist in Dark Field Microscope and founder of American Biologics; and many more!

 With years of knowledge and experience, I was ready to build a place of healing for my patients.
-However, before I could open my integrative practice in Florida, my beautiful mother would be diagnosed with dementia.
+However, before I opened my integrative practice in Florida, my beautiful mother was diagnosed with dementia.